-65 percent of Australians would not speak up about bullying
+65 percent would not speak up on bullying

 Would you speak up if you witnessed bullying?
 Almost two-thirds of Australians admit to witnessing bullying and not intervening, according to new research from the National Australia Bank and the Alannah and Madeline Foundation.